 One of the major issues to have impacted on the character and form and functioning of future urban growth is the protection of the current low-density and high-density residential living environs from displacement by visitor accommodation activities.
-It would seem feasible to accommodate a significant part of future urban growth within the current High Density Residential Zones, provided that a clear separation of residential neighbourhoods from visitor accommodation activities can be achieved in parts of those zones.
+Although-lit would seem be feasible to accommodate a significant part of future urban growth within the current High Density Rresidential Zzones, provided that a clear separation of residential neighbourhoods from visitor accommodation activities can be achieved in parts of those zones. this could impact on the residents living there.